utilForever/Cubby-v1/README.md

 * Audio and music playback. *[coming soon!]*

 ## To-do List
-* Create VoxGame VoxWindow and VoxApplication classes.
+* Create CubbyGame CubbyWindow and CubbyApplication classes.
-* Refactor windows functionality into discrete files and using the VoxWindow class.
+* Refactor windows functionality into discrete files and using the CubbyWindow class.
 * Add camera controls and movement to mouse and keyboard controls.
 * Window and renderer resize functionality.
 * Add proper license.